snaqvi1990/naqvilab/blog/index.md

 ## Visiting students

-Master's or PhD students from other labs in the U.S. or internationally are welcome to <a href="mailto:sahin.naqvi@gmail.com">email Sahin</a> with a CV, statement of interests, and approximate timeframe.
+Master's or PhD students enrolled in programs in the U.S. or internationally are welcome to <a href="mailto:sahin.naqvi@gmail.com">email Sahin</a> with a CV, statement of interests, and approximate timeframe.

 {% include section.html %}